anitab-org/anitab-forms-backend/README.md

     \c osp;
     GRANT ALL PRIVILEGES ON DATABASE osp to osp;
     ```
+    You may run the following commands for local setup of DB in Widows:

+    ```
+    cd open-source-programs-backend
+    psql -U postgres
+    CREATE ROLE osp LOGIN PASSWORD 'osp' NOINHERIT CREATEDB;
+    CREATE DATABASE osp;
+    \c osp;
+    GRANT ALL PRIVILEGES ON DATABASE osp to osp;
+    ```
 2. **Set the environment variables:** You need to download Zulip API key file from your user-settings on Zulip.
 The file you download is named as `download` or rename it to `download`.
 Place that download file in the project's directory.
 For more information follow [Environment Variables](#Environment-Variables) section.

 3. Move into the project's directory.